Ohio Bobcats football: Tim Albin era (2021–2024)

-Brian Smith era (2024–present)
+Brian Smith era (2024–2025)

 Offensive coordinator Brian Smith was named the interim head coach for the 2024 Cure Bowl after Albin resigned to take the head coach position at Charlotte.
 Ohio named him the permanent head coach a week later.
 Ohio won the bowl 30–27 and gave Brian Smith his first ever win, Ohio its first-ever 11-win season, and extended Ohio's bowl winning streak to six games.
+On December 1, 2025, after an 8–4 2025 regular season, Ohio announced that defensive coordinator John Hauser would take over as interim head coach effective immediately, with Smith on leave for "an undetermined period of time."
+On December 17, 2025, the university announced that Smith had been terminated for cause, citing "serious professional misconduct and...activities that reflect unfavorably on the University."

+John Hauser era (2025–present)

+Hauser earned his first win as a head coach as interim coach in a 17–10 win over UNLV in the Frisco Bowl.

+He was named full-time head coach three days after the bowl on December 26.
+It was Ohio's seventh straight bowl victory and completed a school record forty victories over a four-season stretch.

+During his first full season in 2026, Hauser and the Bobcats won 29-27 over the Jacksonville State in a 4 overtime thriller, clinched by a two-point conversion from freshman third string quarterback Levi Davis.
+It was the first Division 1 4OT game in 2 years.

 Conference affiliations

 Ohio has been both an independent and conference-affiliated.